Research Centers & Institutes

 DAVID C. ANCHIN CENTER FOR THE ADVANCEMENT OF TEACHING

-Established in 1991, the David C. Anchin Center for the Advancement of Teaching's mission is to collaborate with teachers, school leaders, districts, and other educators to improve the quality of education for students and to transform the teaching profession in ways that enhance our ability to attract and retain able teachers.
+The David C. Anchin Center for the Advancement of Teaching's mission is to work with K-12 teachers toward restructuring schools in ways that improve the quality of education, and to restructure the teaching profession in ways that enhance our ability to attract and retain able teachers.
 The Anchin Center achieves this mission through partnerships with schools, the broader educational community, business and industry, and the community at large.

 GUS A. STAVROS CENTER FOR FREE ENTERPRISE AND ECONOMIC EDUCATION

 The Gus A. Stavros Center for Free Enterprise and Economic Education works to advance the effective teaching and integration of free enterprise, financial literacy, entrepreneurial thinking, and other appropriate “global literacies” into the K-12 curricula.
 Providing resources in support of educators from across six school districts (Hillsborough, Manatee, Pasco, Pinellas, Polk and Sarasota counties), the Center provides exemplary professional development programs, curricula development efforts and other strategies to ensure that K-12 students have the knowledge and skill-sets needed to be successful in the global economy.